Queensland tropical rain forests: Flora and fauna

 The Queensland tropical rain forests are designated one of the Global 200 ecoregions.
 The ecoregion is the largest remnant of Australia's rain forest flora, home to ancient assemblage of plants, called the Antarctic flora, presently characteristic of New Zealand and southern Chile.
 Fossil pollen records indicate closed forest covered most of Australia between 50 and 100 million years ago.
 These forests represent the closest living remnant of the vegetation type from which all of Australia's unique vegetation developed.
 The vegetation remained across Australia and Antarctica until about 15 million years ago.

 Currently, about 65% of the ecoregion is closed forest of broadleaf evergreens.
 Conifers of the southern hemisphere family Araucariaceae are the characteristic tree species.
 In the northern section of the ecoregion, Kauri commonly form the forest canopy, with Agathis robusta most common at lower elevations, and A. microstachya and A. atropurpurea predominant at higher elevations.
 In the southern sections, Araucaria cunninghamii is predominant, with Araucaria bidwillii dominant in two small areas.
 Conifers in the family Podocarpaceae are also present, including genera Podocarpus and Sundacarpus.
 The forests are thick with vines, ferns, epiphytes, and palms.

 These forests are limited to areas of high rainfall and good soils.
 In waterlogged soils, the rainforest flora gives way to Melaleuca thickets, and on poor soils and in drier areas Eucalyptus becomes dominant.
 The rainforest flora is intolerant of fire, and where periods of drought have allowed devastating fires, the rainforest flora has retreated, allowing fire-tolerant Eucalyptus to become established.
 If a relatively wet period persists, the rainforest flora may reestablish itself.
 It is thought that the land management practices of the aboriginal Australians, which involve setting regular fires to keep the eucalyptus woodlands open, may have encouraged the expansion of eucalyptus forests at the expense of the rainforest flora.
 These rainforests seem to have retreated considerably since the arrival of the aboriginals' ancestors 50,000 years ago, and are presently limited to isolated pockets comprising less than 2% of the continent's area.

 Animal biodiversity is high, also.
 672 species of terrestrial vertebrates have been recorded in the ecoregion, 370 species of birds, 70 species of reptile, and 78 species of freshwater fish (of Australia's total of 180 fish species).
 11% of the vertebrates are endemic to the region, and 22% of the reptiles.
-Most of the endemic species live about 400 meters in the rainforest.
+Most of the endemic species live about 400 metres in the rainforest.